 What kind of apple to use?

 In essence, use what you like for apples.
-Combining a couple of varieties provides a broader flavor profile and prevents one-dimensional textural experience.
+Combining a couple of varieties provides a broader flavor profile and prevents a one-dimensional textural experience.

 Can you make ahead and bake later?

 Yes, you can assemble the apple crisp ahead of time.
 Store refrigerated for up to 2 days.
 Allow to sit at room temperature for 15-20 minutes when ready to bake.
-Then bake as normal.
+Then, bake as normal.

 How to store:

 - According to the Department of Agriculture, fruit pies can be stored at room temperature for up to 2 days and up to 7 days refrigerated.
-Because there isn’t a huge amount of sugar in this apple filling I recommend you refrigerate the apple crisp to extend its life.
+Because there isn’t a huge amount of sugar in this apple filling, I recommend you refrigerate the apple crisp to extend its life.
 Before storing, allow the crisp to cool completely, then wrap tightly with foil or transfer to an airtight container before refrigerating.

 How to reheat: